devnote-dev/yagpdb-ccs/README.md

 ## Contributing
 If you have a suggestion for a custom command or custom commands to be made or added to this repo, contact me through Discord or open an Issue with "suggestion" in the name and I will get back to you ASAP!

-*More custom commands will be added in future.
-If you wish to contribute or PR for any of these custom commands feel free to do so.*